themreza/dockery-odoo/README.md

 ### Note on `chmod +x`
-We avoid cluttering Dockerfiles with `RUN chmod +x` files through setting the exeuting bit within git.
+We avoid cluttering Dockerfiles with `RUN chmod +x` files through setting the executing bit within git.
 After adding files to the index, just do:

 ```bash
 # Do not complain on .empty files (Bash only)